Limited to 16 travellers.

 - Tipping for Driver & Guides

-- Breakfast and dinner every day.
+- Breakfast and dinner except( Lunch on Tuesday May 21 & Saturday May 25).
 Often we take dinner in the hotel (especially if we have had a long day of sightseeing).
 However, restaurants in many parts of Turkey are very good and so we try to include dinner out at a local restaurant.

 - Guiding by Royal Heights tour leaders Julie and Norman Bruce with the assistance of our expert Turkish local guides